 Acute overdosage is very unlikely to occur.
 However, in the case of chronic overdosage or misuse the features of Cushing's syndrome may appear and, in this situation, topical steroids should be discontinued gradually under medical supervision (see Section 4.4 Special Warnings and Precautions for use).

-Blood levels of neomycin sulphate should also be determined.
-Haemodialysis may reduce the serum level of neomycin sulphate.
+Blood levels of neomycin sulfate should also be determined.
+Haemodialysis may reduce the serum level of neomycin sulfate.

 Pharmacotherapeutic group: Corticosteroids, potent, combinations with antibiotics

 Betamethasone valerate is an active topical corticosteroid which produces a rapid response in those inflammatory dermatoses that are normally responsive to topical corticosteroid therapy and is often effective in the less responsive conditions such as psoriasis.

 Neomycin sulfate is a broad-spectrum bactericidal antibiotic effective against the majority of bacteria commonly associated with skin infections.

 The extent of percutaneous absorption of topical corticosteroids is determined by many factors including the vehicle, the integrity of the epidermal barrier, and the use of occlusive dressings.

 Topical corticosteroids can be absorbed from normal intact skin.
 Inflammation and/or other disease processes in the skin increase percutaneous absorption.
 Occlusive dressings substantially increase the percutaneous absorption of topical corticosteroids.